lotusrn/cse15l-lab-reports/labreport3.md

 ---

-**grep -n (NUM) (path) (Source: Inputting `man grep` into the command Terminal)**
+**grep -n "PATTERN" (path) (Source: Inputting `man grep` into the command Terminal)**
-- this last use of `grep`, which i find to be the most useful, is searching for the string in `" "`, and returns the `NUM` amount of lines that is first found it within a file
+- In this use of `grep`, which I find to be the most useful, is searching for the string in `" "`, and returns the line number where the `PATTERN` is found
-- this could be helpful in searching for the earliest
+- This could be helpful in searching for typos or times where a certain `PATTERN` is mentioned, so you can look for it when individually looking into the file yourself
 ```
 rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)
 $ grep -n 'disease' government/Alcohol_Problems/*.txt